 If noise levels are shown as NEC category B and above, the local authority will look for noise reduction measures that will achieve the “good” internal noise level criteria in bedrooms and living rooms set out in BS8233:2014.
 Where the noise levels are shown as NEC category D, the local authority usually recommends that planning consent be refused.

 If you have a new development and the local authority have requested you undertake a BS8233 Noise Assessment then please speak with our noise consultants today.
 The noise assessment process isn’t intrusive, lengthy or costly.
 Normally we would leave a meter over a 24 hour period which would gather the necessary data automatically, taking into account other factors such as construction, setting and external variables.
-We could then provide a detailed report and offer valuable advice how best to proceed.
+We could then provide a detailed planning noise assessment report and offer valuable advice how best to proceed.

 If you would like to know more about or noise impact assessment service, please contact us at info@aptsoundtesting.co.uk or contact Darren directly on 07775 623464.
 Alternately if you would like more information on noise assessments then please visit our checklist page which has lots of useful information.